babelforce can port your existing phone numbers in almost any situation where porting is possible.

 Porting is generally possible under the following circumstances

-- The contract between you and the provider of your phone number allows for porting the number to another provider
+- The contract between you and the provider of your phone number allows to port the number to another provider

-- The telecommunications carrier or operator that the phone numbers are actually routed on supports the porting procedure
+- The telecommunications carrier or operator that the phone numbers are actually routed to supports the porting procedure

 In addition, many territories have regulations that govern how porting should be done and in what way it is to be conducted.